Tembrel/expressions/README.md

     quotation marks around variables with names longer than one character, e.g., `'pi'r^2`.
 It doesn't seem important enough to do right now.

-- Why does constructing a binding throw `UnreferencedVariableException` for something like `let a = 3, b = 4 in b`?
+- Why does constructing a binding expression throw `UnreferencedVariableException` for something like `let a = 3, b = 4 in b`?

   - Because it seemed more important to prevent what is probably